peteroupc/html3dutil/tutorials/camera.md

 and can use a different paradigm for this purpose.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.

+As the name suggests, clip space coordinates are used for clipping primitives to the screen.
+Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W.  The perspective matrix returned by {@link H3DU.Math.mat4perspective}, for example, transforms W to the negative Z coordinate in eye space.

+To take perspective into account, the clip space X, Y, and Z coordinates are divided by the clip space W, and then converted to _window coordinates_, which correspond roughly to the location of the triangle or other primitive on the screen or frame buffer (off-screen buffer).
+The window coordinates will have the same range as the current _viewport_.
+A viewport is a rectangle whose size and position are generally expressed in pixels; to set the viewport's size, call the [`setDimensions` method of `Scene3D`]{@link H3DU.Scene3D#setDimensions}.

 ## Other Pages <a id=Other_Pages></a>